 Please complete the automatic payment options form that is available on our website at MartinsPoint.org/MedicareMembers.
-Withdrawals occur in the first week, but never before
+Withdrawals occur in the first week, but never before the 3rd day, of the month.
+You can also call Member Services to request a copy of the form, or for more information.

-Option 4: Having your Part D late enrollment penalty taken out of your monthly Social Security check

-Changing the way you pay your Part D late enrollment penalty.
-If you decide to change the option by which you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+Option 4: Have your Part D late enrollment penalty taken out of your monthly Social Security check your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
 To change your payment method, call Member Services (phone numbers are printed on the back cover of this document) or complete the Automatic Payment Options form, which is available on our web site at MartinsPoint.org/MedicareMembers and can be mailed to us at Martin's Point Generations Advantage.